nasa/ML-airport-estimated-ON/README.md

 ### Disclaimers

-The “ATD-2 Machine Learning Airport Surface Model: Estimated Landing Time” software also makes use of the following 3rd party Open Source
-software:

 No Warranty: THE SUBJECT SOFTWARE IS PROVIDED "AS IS" WITHOUT ANY WARRANTY OF ANY KIND, EITHER EXPRESSED, IMPLIED, OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY THAT THE SUBJECT SOFTWARE